Tesla-7/retro-terminal-website/README.md

 #### Original Site (RichardApps)

-- The original code for the original site this was forked from made by RichardApps https://github.com/Richard-Apps/richardapps-web
+- The code for the original site this was forked from made by RichardApps https://github.com/Richard-Apps/richardapps-web

 #### Font